-We use a year-end measurement date to measure the funded status of all of the pension and OPEB plans.
+We use a year-end measurement date to measure the funded status of all of our pension and OPEB plans.
 Due to the regulated nature of our business, we have concluded that substantially all of the unrecognized costs resulting from the recognition of the funded status of our pension and OPEB plans qualify as a regulatory asset.

-The following table shows information relating to the plans' benefit obligations and fair value of assets.
-Amounts presented are as of December 31:
+The following tables provide a reconciliation of the changes in our share of the plans' benefit obligations and fair value of assets: